farida-bano/farida-bano/README.md

 You can click the Preview link to take a look at your changes.
 --->
-GOVERNOR INITIATIVE FOR ARTIFICIAL INTELLIGENCE, WEB 3.0 & METAVERSE (GOVERNOR INITIATIVE)
+GOVERNOR INITIATIVE FOR ARTIFICIAL INTELLIGENCE, WEB 3.0 & METAVERSE (GOVERNOR INITIATIVE) class was good .the teacher taught well .First install note.js.Next we installed the type script.Went to the terminal and checked everyone's version.People on T Script wrote the World Program .The teacher made us practice in the last .And then we were given the assignment which was on slide number 125